 - Rachelle Engler Bennett, Associate Commissioner, Student and Family Support, MA Department of Elementary and Secondary Education

 - Richard Fournier, Director of District Partnerships, Transforming Education

-Discussion of social and emotional learning and a model for district-wide SEL implementation
+Discussion of social-emotional learning and opportunities for implementation in MetroWest schools

 Warren Conference Center and Inn